 Panaji, June 8 (IANS) BJP stalwart L.K.
-Advani will miss the party’s entire national executive meeting due to “ill-health”, party spokesperson Prakash Javadekar said here Saturday.
+Advani will miss the party’s entire national executive meeting due to “ill-health”, the first time in his political life that he has skipped an important conclave, a party spokesperson said here Saturday.

 Javadekar said this was the first time in his political life that Advani had missed an important party conclave.
 He however said that the absence of Advani, 85, and other senior party leaders “is nothing unusual”.